kabelwerk/sdk-react-native/docs/KabelwerkMessageForm.md

 ### `postUpload`

 Called when the user intends to upload a new file in the chat room via the form.
-Called with the resolved value of the `pickImage` callback (see below).
+Called with the resolved value of the `pickFile` callback (see below).
 It should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves into an upload object if the file has been uploaded successfully.

-### `pickImage`
+### `pickFile`

-Called when the user intends to pick an image for uploading in the chat room.
+Called when the user intends to pick a file for uploading in the chat room.
 Called without arguments, the function should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves into an `{ name, type, uri }` object — which can then be uploaded to the Kabelwerk backend via the `postUpload` callback.

 ## See also